NicoJuicy/poc-micro-service/README.md

 ### changes for my other microservices

-- Chosen tech is robust, code is good
+- Chosen tech is robust, structure is awesome

 - using a framework that supports SAGA's ( eg. MassTransit)

-- more DDD ( eg. AggregateRoot, value-objects )
+- more DDD ( eg. AggregateRoot, value-objects, ...)

 - other flow of sending events ( through the AggregateRoot)

-- Angular 8 or Vue 3 as admin dashboard, not for client webapps
+- Angular 8 or Vue 3 as admin dashboard, not for customer webapps ( = visitor oriented)

 - removing the api layer and gateway, leaves a robust modular monolith structure and removes a lot of lag ( eg. Gateway alone is 50ms delay ) and simplifies devops complexity